dkerr0707/HarrisCornerDetector/README.txt

 Dependencies:

 1) OpenCV 3.3
 OpenCV dependencies located in /usr/local/include and /usr/local/lib.
+Change the project file if your OpenCV headers and libraries are located in a different location.

 2) OpenCL 1.1